 Bellevue Asia Pacific Healthcare (Lux)

-Access to defensive growth driven by increased demand for healthcare products/ DL due to rising share of the middle class
+Access to defensive growth driven by increased demand for healthcare products and services due to rising share of the middle class

 Asian Healthcare market is growing twice as fast as corresponding GDP

 Above-average performance - complementary building block for an Asia investor

 Please find a more detailed description of share classes here.

 This fund invests in healthcare stocks throughout the Asia-Pacific region.
 Its investment universe consists of generics producers, pharma and biotech companies, medical technology and services firms.
 Experienced sector specialists focus on profitable companies that have a well-established product portfolio.
 Investments are made based on fundamental research analysis.

 NAV: USD 167.61 (22.06.2022)

 |22.06.2021 - 22.06.2022||-39.28%||-33.99%|